 • They can hold their breath underwater for up to eight minutes.

-The Zoo currently is home to one male and one female river otter.
+The Zoo currently is home to one male and two female river otter.

 North American river otters have been hunted for many years for their fur.
 Trapping and water pollution removed otters through many parts of their range, especially around heavily populated areas in the mid-western and eastern United States.
 Their populations have stabilized in recent years and reintroduction and conservation efforts have resulted in recolonization of areas where they were previously removed.
 Utah is one of the states where river otters have been released back into their former native habitats.